LiskArchive/lisk-sdk-examples/workshop/README.md

 Notice that we return an empty array at the end of the function.
 The same idea applies here as well.
 As the `validateAsset()` function does only allow for static checks, more advanced checks that require data from the store can be performed in the `applyAsset()` function.
 In case of an error, we put the error in an array and return this array.
 However, for the `invoiceTransaction` we do not require additional validation steps, so we decided to simply return an empty array.

 #### undoAsset()
 Now it's your turn.
 Your task is to write the reversed logic of the `applyAsset()` function.
+The `undoAsset()` function is used to roll back changes that were done by the `applyAsset()` function.

+At this moment, the function is called when a fork occurs and we want to switch to a different chain.
+In that case, we have to undo transactions and we need to know how to undo a transaction for each specific transaction type.
+That's why we have to define custom undo logic for this custom transaction.

 **Task: Complete code for undo function:**
 1. Retrieve sender account